HassibIbrahim/Quotes/README.md

 #Setup/Installation Requirements
 Open the webpage and view quotes that have already been submitted.
 Tap the plus icon to see who submitted the quote and how long ago they submitted it.
 You are also provided with the option to delete the quote.
-Tap the up arrow icon to upvote a quote you find inspirational.
+Tap the up arrow icon to like a quote you find inspirational.
-Tap the down arrow icon to downvote a quote you find terrible.
+Tap the down arrow icon to dislike a quote you find terrible.
 Submit your quote by filling the form at the bottom of the page.

-Specifications
+#Specifications
 Create a new quote.
 Like or dislike a quote.
 Delete a quote